oslokommune/ukeweb_designsystem/README.md

 ## 📑 Documentation

-Please take a look at the [documentation](https://designsystem.oslo.kommune.no/#/getting_started-basics) if you want a complete understanding on how to use `Oslo Designsystem`
+Please take a look at the [documentation](https://designsystem.oslo.kommune.no/#/getting_started-basics) if you want a complete understanding on how to use `Oslo Designsystem`.

 ## ⚡ Usage